Touché Amoré: Is Survived By (2013–2015)

-After returning home from their first tour of Japan with Loma Prieta, the band hit the studio to record a new album in Los Angeles, CA at the Seagrass Studio with producer Brad Wood (Sunny Day Real Estate, mewithoutYou, Smashing Pumpkins).
+After returning home from their first tour in Japan with Loma Prieta, the band hit the studio to record a new album in Los Angeles, CA at the Seagrass Studio with producer Brad Wood (Sunny Day Real Estate, mewithoutYou, Smashing Pumpkins).

-On June 27, 2013, the band unveiled their album title and the September 24, 2013, release date.
-Is Survived By was released on Deathwish Inc. The opening track of the album, "Just Exist," on premiered July 30.
+On June 27, 2013, the band unveiled their album title and the September 24, 2013 release date.
+Is Survived By was released on Deathwish Inc. The opening track of the album, "Just Exist," premiered on July 30.

-The first tour on the new album was a direct support slot for AFI followed by a European headlining tour with Self Defense Family and Dad Punchers (now Warm Thoughts).
-While in Europe the band recorded a second BBC Live on Radio 1 session featuring three songs from Is Survived By and "Gravity, Metaphorically" from the Pianos Become the Teeth split 7-inch.
-The recording was released as Live on BBC Radio 1 Vol 2 on 7-inch September 2014 on Deathwish Inc.
+The first tour after this new album was a direct support slot for AFI, followed by a European headlining tour with Self Defense Family and Dad Punchers (now Warm Thoughts).
+While in Europe, the band recorded a second BBC Live on Radio 1 session, featuring three songs from Is Survived By and "Gravity, Metaphorically" from the Pianos Become the Teeth 7-inch split.
+The recording was released as Live on BBC Radio 1 Vol 2 on 7-inch September 2014 by Deathwish Inc.

-In 2014 the band toured the US co-headlining with mewithoutYou, performed at SXSW 2014, returned to Europe with Birds in Row supporting, headlined a Summer US tour with Tigers Jaw and Dads in support, returned to Europe / UK to perform at Reading / Leeds festivals as well as Pukkelpop in Belgium.
-The band played Russia for the first time in August.
+In 2014 the band toured the US, co-headlining with mewithoutYou, performed at SXSW 2014, returned to Europe with Birds in Row supporting, headlined a Summer US tour with Tigers Jaw and Dads in support, and returned to Europe / UK to perform at Reading / Leeds festivals as well as Pukkelpop in Belgium.
+The band played in Russia for the first time in August.
 In the Fall of 2014 the band did one final US tour in support of Is Survived By with Rise Against.
-They returned to Japan to tour with ENVY in October then finished out the year at The Fest in Gainesville, FL on Halloween Night.
+They returned to Japan to tour with ENVY in October, then finished out the year at The Fest in Gainesville, FL on Halloween Night.

-In 2015 the band did limited touring but returned to Australia with Every Time I Die then toured Europe with Loma Prieta, Dangers, and Newmoon after performing at the 2015 Coachella Festival.
+In 2015 the band did limited touring but returned to Australia with Every Time I Die, then toured Europe with Loma Prieta, Dangers, and Newmoon, after performing at the 2015 Coachella Festival.

 A collaborative split with Self Defense Family, Self Love, was released in 2015 and contains songs that the two bands wrote and recorded together with producer Will Yip.